supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 |---|---|
 |`kubernetes.io/role/internal-elb` | 1 |

-You can automate this by terateingover all of them to apply the tag:
+You can automate this by iterating over all of them to apply the tag:

 ```bash
 aws ec2 create-tags \